trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include tip.html content="Before testing a configuration in your web browser it is a good idea to try it out in a text editor like notepad, just to make sure it looks right.
 The last thing you want is to find that you accidentally are typing your password out in the wrong field and now have to change the password." %}

-***NO WEAK PASSWORDS*** - While OnlyKey makes it possible for your accounts to be more secure than remembering passwords or than using a software password manager one thing to remember is that it is up to you to use strong passwords.
-If you set your password to something like ''password1'' this is not secure, in fact we recommend using randomly generated strong passwords that cannot be guessed or cracked by a hacker.
+{% include important.html content="***NO WEAK PASSWORDS*** - While OnlyKey makes it possible for your accounts to be more secure than remembering passwords or than using a software password manager one thing to remember is that it is up to you to use strong passwords.
+If you set your password to something like ''password1'' this is not secure, in fact we recommend using randomly generated strong passwords that cannot be guessed or cracked by a hacker." %}

 Generating a strong password is easy to do.
 Next, let's use two different methods to generate strong uncrackable passwords.